Vesting

 to create an actual plu-ts

+variable.
 Instead we are just holding a reference to that piece of code.

 would have inlined the term anyway in this particular case for efficiency).

-But it is definitely useful to keep in mind that what we have is always inlined with a small comment.
+But, it is definitely useful to keep in mind that what we have is always inlined with a small comment.

 signedByBeneficiary